ACS National Awards: Nomination Committees

 - Selection Committee members are approved by the ACS Board Committee on Professional & Member Relations (P&MR) and appointed by the ACS President-Elect or, in her or his absence, the ACS President.

 - The names of the award selection committee members are confidential.

 - Selection committee members of each award committee may not submit a nomination, provide a letter of support for a nomination, or be a nominee for a national award for which they are serving as a member.

 - Selection committee members may submit other nominations or support letters for awards in which they are not serving as a member.

-- The recipients of the Charles Lathrop Parsons Award, Volunteer Service Award and the Priestley Medal are selected by members of the ACS Committee on Grants and Awards (G&A) and the ACS Board of Directors.
+- The recipients of the Charles Lathrop Parsons Award, Volunteer Service Award and the Priestley Medal are selected by members of the ACS Board Committee on Professional & Member Relations (P&MR).